zenml-io/zenml/docs/book/component-gallery/artifact-stores/custom.md

 store.

 In order to load and display these visualizations, ZenML needs to be able to load and access the corresponding artifact store.
+This means that your custom artifact store needs to be configured in a way that allows authenticating to the back-end without relying on the local environment, e.g., by embedding the authentication credentials in the stack component configuration or by referencing a secret.

-For deployed ZenML instances, this means that you need to install the package dependencies of your artifact store in the environment where you have deployed ZenML.
+Furthermore, for deployed ZenML instances, you need to install the package dependencies of your artifact store implementation in the environment where you have deployed ZenML.

 You can do so either by building a custom Dockerfile based on the [ZenML base.Dockerfile](https://github.com/zenml-io/zenml/blob/main/docker/base.Dockerfile) and using that to redeploy your ZenML instance or by installing the respective packages in the deployed environment manually.

-Furthermore, the custom artifact store instance needs to be configured in a way that allows authenticating to the backend without relying on the local environment, e.g., by embedding the authentication credentials in the stack component configuration or by referencing a secret.